echinopscis/echinopscis-sample-vault/Start here.md

 > See more about frontmatter in the [Obsidian help pages](https://help.obsidian.md/Advanced+topics/YAML+front+matter)

-If you select to add a name from IPNI that is a combination or a basionym - the linked record will also be added and a link will be shown in the page.
+If you select to add a name from IPNI that is a combination - the linked basionym record will also be added and the two name pages will be linked together.

 As well as selecting the quickadd command via the command palette and then typing in a name - you can also highlight some text, then when you select the IPNI command, this will be passed into the search function so you don't have to retype it.
-This "search using highlighted text" function is available for each of the four biodiversity informatics quickadd scripts in the sample vault, i.e. IPNI names, GBIF-mediated occurrences, Bionomia profiles and GRSciColl institutions.
+This "search using highlighted text" function is available for each of the four biodiversity informatics quickadd scripts in the sample vault, i.e. names (from IPNI), specimens (GBIF-mediated occurrences), person profiles (from Bionomia) and collections (from GRSciColl).

 ## Specimens
 One thing an author does when publishing a new plant name is to cite the type specimens that they have selected.
 Many specimens are now digitised and available in GBIF so we will next search for the specimens using the collector name and number: